Skip to Content

 Flights to the Riviera Maya arrive at Cancun International Airport.

-We’ve ridden the first-class buses in Mexico for longer distances – and they really are first-class.
-You’ll find the ADO bus quite comfortable.
+• Taxi, rental car or public bus: You can take a taxi, rent a car or hop on the ADO bus from the airport to Playa del Carmen or Tulum.
+(As for the bus, we’ve ridden the first-class buses in Mexico for longer distances – and they really are first-class.
+You’ll find the ADO bus quite comfortable.)

 Small mini-vans called colectivos zip along Highway 307 between Cancun and Tulum all day long.